amit862/Tic-Tae-Toc-Game/README.md

 # Tic-Tac-Toe

-This repository contains python based interactive Tic-Tac-Toe game.
+This repository contains a Python-based interactive Tic-Tac-Toe game.

 ##